-- Moderate residential and commercial impact. - Borders Marsh Creek to the west and contains tributaries to Marsh Creek. - Includes significant amounts of floodplain, moderate amounts of hydric soils, and significant amounts of wetlands. - Moderate forest land with areas of high density canopy cover and steep slopes - · Part of the Potomac Watershed. - There is a Natural Areas Inventory spotlight and the entire area is within the documented Indiana Bat (summer live-capture) buffer zone. - Includes part of Harper's Hill Uplands.
+- Moderate residential and commercial impact. - Borders Marsh Creek to the west and contains tributaries to Marsh Creek. - Includes significant amount of floodplain, moderate amount of hydric soils, and significant amount of wetlands. - Moderate forest land with areas of high density canopy cover and steep slopes - · Part of the Potomac River Watershed. - There is a Natural Areas Inventory spotlight and the entire area is within the documented Indiana Bat (summer live-capture) buffer zone.